ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/updateworkspace.md

 # How to update Citrix Workspace on a Windows Device

 The Citrix Workspace application acts as a receiver for your desktop and provides you with high-performance access from anywhere around the world via an internet connection.
-The Citrix Workspace application is made by Citrix and frequently updated by Citrix.
+The Citrix Workspace application is made by Citrix and is frequently updated by Citrix.
 With each new update comes an improvement in security, stability and overall performance.
 This guide provides a step-by-step guide to updating the Citrix Workspace application.

 ```eval_rst
 .. note::